Eliota Fuimaono-Sapolu: Personal life and activism

 Fuimaono-Sapolu is a qualified lawyer.
 He has been openly critical of the sporting elite, alleging racism in their attitude which "buys into the narrative of the savage Polynesian".
 Critical of the IRB handling of his comments in 2011 he said they just wouldn't tolerate a Polynesian speaking up.

 He's been vocal about racism in the sport of rugby union, and cites his time at Gloucester as an example.
 In 2011, after having a stellar season playing for the club, he was about to renegotiate the terms of his contract.
 However, he was told by the management that he couldn't be paid more than a Scottish player.

 In 2016, he criticised the appointment of renowned Sevens coach Sir Gordon Tietjens as the new head coach of the Samos Sevens team.
 He criticized Tietjens for not speaking the Samoan language, and for what he described as a lack of understanding of the country and its culture.
 He also questioned why rugby's eligibility rules were so tight for players and so loose for coaches.

 One of Fuimaono-Sapolu's dearest causes has been to fight racism in sport and education, and to support fellow Polynesians, specially the younger generations.
 He questioned the over commercialization of the All Blacks brand, stating that the All Blacks' identity "is stolen from Maori culture".
 Fuimaono-Sapolu has worked extensively to broaden popular knowledge of the contribution of Pacific Island culture and science.
-He moved to Samoa where he works on raising awareness of domestic abuse and misogynism.
+He moved to Samoa where he works on raising awareness of domestic abuse and misogyny.